English for Meetings

 You can learn business English for meetings with lessons on diplomatic language, business strategy discussions, brainstorming, defending your ideas, and even small talk before meetings.
 Learn how to argue your point in meetings, meet with vendors, and discuss proposals.

-With a focus on useful language and expressions, vocabulary, communication strategies, you’ll be equipped with the skills and language you need for modern business communication.
+With a focus on useful language and phrases, vocabulary, communication strategies, you’ll be equipped with the skills and language you need for all types of business English meetings.

 All our lessons on English for meetings are listed below with the latest lessons at the top.